doctorfree/MusicPlayerPlus/markdown/mpcplus-tmux.1.md

 executing the mpcplus MPD client in one pane, a visualizer in another pane, and displaying album cover art in another pane.
 The album cover art automatically updates when another album is selected in the MPD client pane.
-The visualizer pane displays, by default, the cava spectrum visualizer.
+The visualizer pane displays, by default, the mppcava spectrum visualizer.
 Alternately, the visualizer pane can display a Python ASCIImatics visualization.

 # COMMAND LINE OPTIONS